NAFDAC waives 50% on registration fee of SMEs - Nigeria Today

 The spokesperson noted that NAFDAC recently established a Small Business Desk to guide people going into SMEs on how to set up their small factories.

-The post NAFDAC waives 50% on registration fee of SMEs appeared first on Vanguard News.
+The post NAFDAC waives 50% on registration fee of SMEs appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share